compsb-unimi/sas-tutorial/arrayfire.md

 export LD_LIBRARY_PATH="$HOME/libs/:$LD_LIBRARY_PATH"
 ```
 ## 3. Building and installing ArrayFire from source
+Return to the download folder.
 Clone the ArrayFire repository:
 ```
 git clone --recursive https://github.com/arrayfire/arrayfire.git
 ```
-Checkout the specific version (v3.9.0):
+Move into the arrayfire directory and checkout the specific version (v3.9.0):
 ```
+cd arrayfire
 git checkout v3.9.0
 ```
 Create a build directory and navigate into it: